Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/Kotaku - Story/Meet The Star Of The New Life Is Strange.md

 ---
-title: Meet The Star Of The New Life Is Strange
+title: 'Meet The Star Of The New Life Is Strange'
 categories:
     - 新媒体
     - Kotaku - Story